St Triduana's Medical Practice54 Moira ParkEdinburgh, EH7 6RUTel: 0131 657 3341

 Practice nurses are qualified and registered nurses.
 They can help with health issues such as family planning, healthy living advice, blood pressure checks and dressings.
 The practice nurses run clinics for long-term health conditions such as asthma or diabetes, minor ailment clinics and carry out cervical smears.

-Eilidh Eccles - Asthma, COPD, Travel Vaccinations, Diabetes
+Eilidh Eccles - Asthma, COPD, Travel Vaccinations, Diabetes (on maternity leave)

 Jo Wallace - Diabetes, Asthma